WilkinGames/deadswitch3-mp-custom/README.md

 You can test and view the current server stats by visiting the server URL in your browser.

 `Ranked > Multiplayer` will now connect to this custom server URL.
 Simply disable `Use Custom Server` to revert back to the public server list.

+Note that access to Deadswitch 3 accounts and clans is disabled for custom servers for security reasons.